teamdigitale/anpr-dashboard-server/README.md

 ## GUI/dashboard

-The application also exposes a web UI that can be accessed from website root ('/') once the server is running.
+The application also exposes a web GUI that can be accessed from the root fo the website (/).

-Through the GUI it's possible to view the main statistical data, download a csv file with the latest datasets and to upload a csv with new data.
+Through the GUI, it's possible to view the most common statistical data, download a CSV file with the latest datasets and upload new data.

 ## APIs

 The service exposes both some public, as well some private APIs.
-The public ones are described in the [OpenAPI 3 specification](openapi/anpr-dashboard.yaml).
+Public APIs are described in the [OpenAPI 3 specification](openapi/anpr-dashboard.yaml).

-Through the APIs, it's -for example- possible to retrieve the state of the migration to ANPR for single a municipality or for all of them together.
+For example, through APIs it's possible to retrieve the state of the migration to ANPR for single a municipality, or for all of them.

 ## Sandbox environments

-For development purposes the project can also be run locally, directly on the developer machine, or in form of a Docker container.
-Following, both procedures are explained.
+For development purposes the application can also be run locally, directly on the developer machine, or in form of a Docker container.
+Following, both procedures are briefly explained.

 ### Run the project directly on the local machine